 Applications for the 2017-2018 OCCA Doctoral Fellowships are now open!

 Students enrolled on a doctoral programme or scholars pursuing post-doctoral research in or near Oxford can apply for an OCCA Doctoral Fellowship.
-Doctoral Fellowships provide termly stipends, intellectual mentorship from OCCA’s esteemed faculty, and spiritual formation through participation in the missional and devotional life of our community.
+Doctoral Fellowships can provide termly stipends, intellectual mentorship from OCCA’s esteemed faculty, and spiritual formation through participation in the missional and devotional life of our community.